heartshare/cluster-sync/README.rst

 S3 - all the filesystem operations are not available.

 Cluster Sync works well if you are on a budget and can't afford to shell out for three or more large enough Linode or Digital Ocean instances.
+Synchronization is eventually consistent, just like syncthing.

 Quickstart
 ----------